 The Philadelphia Community Tap Project

-1) Free educational opportunities for adults, culminating in performance opportunities;
+1) education classes for adults, culminating in performance opportunities;

-2) Free training opportunities and traveling performance ensemble for youths, and;
+2) a training program and performance opportunities for youths, and;

-3) A free, annual, city-wide outdoor celebration for National Tap Dance Day, which occurs on May 25 every year.
+3) an annual city-wide outdoor celebration for National Tap Dance Day, which occurs on May 25 every year.

 The PCTP commits wholeheartedly to these goals: